Yuffster/Prismo/README.md

 You're actually sending the values to the count method.

 Notice that the count method has access to a copy of all the variables currently set within the template.

+## Pending Features

+Prismo is only half complete.
+The point is to dynamically compose views, which isn't happening at the moment, because it doesn't support lists or recursive data structures.

+If you're interested in seeing what that would look like, forking or starring this project is a great way to let me know.
+Otherwise, it'll stay on the back burner for a while.

+Also, no real work has been done for cross-browser compatibility issues, and there's a lot of low-level node traversal that will break in lots of browsers.